|Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

 Our training in Obstetrics and Gynecology at LSU New Orleans is based in four hospitals:

-Unique to our training program is the multi-million dollar simulation center which was completed in 2008, where we routinely teach obstetric emergencies, such as shoulder dystocia and postpartum hemorrhage.
+Unique to our training program is the multi-million dollar simulation center where we routinely teach obstetric emergencies such as shoulder dystocia and postpartum hemorrhage in conjunction with our Labor & Delivery nurses.
 Gynecologic simulations include the use of virtual simulators, as well as cadaveric laparoscopic surgery.
-Our department is an active member of the American College of Obstetrics and Gynecology Consortium on Simulation and we have been included as a beta test site for the continuous development and improvement of simulation in our specialty.
+Our department is also an active member of the American College of Obstetricians and Gynecologists Consortium on Simulation and we pride ourselves on the continuous development and improvement of simulation in our specialty.

 In addition, multiple research opportunities exist within the department and each resident completes a research project by the end of 3rd year.
-We have a biostatistician who helps residents complete their projects and obtain IRB approval.
+We have a biostatistician dedicated to our department who helps residents in the design and analysis of their projects.
+Current residents have presented their research regionally, nationally, and internationally.

-We encourage applications from the highest caliber medical studens and select those with the best potential, abilities and motivation to achieve the goals of our residency program.
+We encourage applications from the highest caliber medical students and select those with the best potential, abilities and motivation to achieve the goals of our residency program.
 We are looking for an applicant that will fit well within our department and training program.
 We invite you to submit your application through the Electronic Residency Application Service (ERAS).
-We look forward to meeting you.

 Thank you for your interest,